microsoft/microcode/docs/manual.md

 #### Tooltip read aloud

 By clicking on the `voice` button at the bottom of the editor, you can turn on read aloud of editor tooltips.
-This is useful for students who are starting to struggling to read the words.
+This may be useful for students who are still learning to read.

 ## micro:bit V2 and Arcade Shield